remotex/testaculartestacular/README.md

     IE 9.0: Executed 1 of 131 (1 FAILED) (skipped 8)
 ```

+## Wait?

+The script will block until the host process has picked up the new run.
+The host will finish executing any current runs before proceeding to the next.
+Multiple simlutaneous runs are not supported.

+If test runs times out often there are probably a need for another set of test devices! :)

 ## The Workspace

 The scripts stores the state of each run in a directory, which can be overridden as an option to the scripts.